-The BTS line is under construction and taxi is always available, comfortable and fast.
+The taxi, always available, is comfortable and fast.

 A1 Bus Route

-A bus bound for Mo Chit Northern Bus Terminal in a journey of about 30 minutes.
-There are departures every 5 minutes from 06h15 to 24h00.
+A bus bound for Mo Chit Northern Bus Terminal in a journey of about 60 minutes.
+There are departures every 30 minutes from 08h30 to 23h30.

 It has a stop at Lat Phrao Central Festival and Chatuchak Park.

 It connects with BTS Mo Chit station and MRT Chatuchak Park station.

 The journey is approximately 20 minutes.
 Fare 30 baht

 With destination to Victory Monument, where it links to the BTS.
 There are departures every 30 minutes from 07h00 to 24h00.